humairshoukat/Bachelors-Computer-Science/README.md

 # BS-ComputerScience-SoftwareEngineering-IT-AI
 This repo contains data of the courses taught in the BS Degree of [Computer Science (CS), Software Engineering (SE), Information Technology (IT), and Artificial Intelligence (AI)].
 <br> <br>
-Data of the courses includes Books, Lectures, Notes, Program/Coding Files, etc.
+Data of the courses includes Books, Lectures, Notes, Program/Coding Files, etc. <br><br>
+**Note:** Assignments, Quizzes, Projects, and Presentations are not included because those are the soul source of learning opportunities for you in the university/college.
+If you copy those things you will not going to learn any thing during your degree.
+So please do some efforts and try to build those things on your own if you want to learn practically.
 <br><br>
 ## Common Courses for BS (CS/SE/IT/AI) <br>
 ### Computing Core Courses